gobitfly/eth2-knowledge-base/chartsExplained.md

 ### [Balance Distribution](https://beaconcha.in/charts/balance_distribution)

-Displays the distribution of current balances of all validators for the current epoch.5404 Validators at 3.28ETH .
+Displays the distribution of current balances of all validators for the current epoch.
+5404 Validators at 3.28ETH .

 <sub> [current balance?](https://kb.beaconcha.in/glossary#current-balance-and-effective-balance)